What Is Binge Eating Disorder?

 Scientists know that tetrahydrocannabinol (THC), the active ingredient in marijuana, stimulates appetite.
 They are trying to uncover why this drives overeating.

-Another study reported in Nature Neuroscience found that the chemicals in cannabis might stimulate specific neurons that drive overeating.
+Another study reported in found that the chemicals in cannabis might stimulate specific neurons that drive overeating.
 This study found that the neurons that seem to be turned on with cannabis use are the neurons that normally shut down the body’s hunger cues.
 It appears that cannabis switches the brain’s wiring and sends strong messages of hunger even when you’ve just eaten or aren’t hungry.

 The Connection Between Binge Eating and Marijuana Use